DaBluePiano/sidneys-notes/content/03 Music/Piano/AMusA/General Knowledge/General Lavine Excentric - C Debussy/General Lavine - Excentric - Claude Debussy.md

 > Cakewalk melody returns as in (11), but with new harmonisation in (39-42) using 7th chords.
 The introductory motive returns in (43-45) not based around the tonic rather than the dominant.

 **B**

 46-69

 > Db Major.
 Begins with the parallel traids of the introduction, now legato and more lethargic compared withh before.
 There is a dominant pedal throughout much of this passage, interrupted by passages of unrelated parallel triads (51-54 and 63-64).

 **A**

 70-93

 > A reprise of (11-34).

 **Coda**

 94-109

-> A return of the cakewalk theme in GB Major (the 'Neapolitan' key, 94-100), the parallel triads (101-102) and the introductory motive, concluding with a perfect cadence in F Major in (106-109)
+> A return of the cakewalk theme in Gb Major (the 'Neapolitan' key, 94-100), the parallel triads (101-102) and the introductory motive, concluding with a perfect cadence in F Major in (106-109)

-## Characteristics of the Piece
+### Terms

+*Dans le style et le Mouvement d'un Cake-walk* - In the style and movement of a cakewalk *Strident* - loud and harsh
+*sec* - *secco* - without expression
+*spirituel et discret* - witty and discreet
+*8va bassa* - an octave lower
+*molto staccato* - a lot of staccato
+*molto crescendo* - a lot of crescendo
+*trainé* - delayed
+*mouvt* - move
+*subito* - suddenly
+*très retenu* - very held back
+*Animez* - animated